gyulanemeth/bluefox.email/docs/api/gallery.md

 # Gallery

-Full reference for the **Gallery** resource in the bluefox.email API.
+Manage a project's image gallery: create, rename, and delete folders, and upload (JPEG, PNG, or GIF), rename, and delete images.
+Folders belong either to the project or to the whole account, shared across every project.
+Deleting a folder also deletes everything inside it, and cannot be undone.
 See the [API overview](/docs/api/) for authentication, the response envelope, and pagination.

 ## List gallery folders